 Explain what happened accurately — if you are not honest the claim could be rejected

 Whose insurance policy pays out for an accident depends on who is at fault.
-This is why it is important not to accept blame at the scene and to take photographs for evidence.
+It is important, therefore, not to accept blame at the scene and to take photographs for evidence.

 Yes.
 Regardless of who is to blame you must always inform your insurer.

-Even if the accident is minor and you choose not to claim at all, you still have to let your insurance company know.
+Even if the accident is minor and you choose not to claim, you still have to let your insurance company know.
 Telling them will not affect your no claims bonus, and your insurer can then deal with the other insurer (if applicable) on your behalf.

 If you believe an accident was not your fault but the other party thinks otherwise, it is the responsibility of the insurance companies to settle the dispute.